humanbydefinition/p5.asciify/docs/docs/guides/first-rendering-pipeline.md

 <br />

-In comparison to the previous snippet, we added two new variables and a new function `setupAsciify()` to the sketch:
+In comparison to the previous snippet, we added two new variables and a new function [`setupAsciify()`](../api/interfaces/P5AsciifyExtensions#setupasciify) to the sketch:
 - `asciifier`
-    - This variable will hold the reference to the `P5Asciifier` object that is provided by default through the `p5asciify` object, allowing us to manage the rendering pipeline and its renderers.
+    - This variable will hold the reference to the [`P5Asciifier`](../api/classes/P5Asciifier) object that is provided by default through the [`p5asciify`](../api/variables/p5asciify) object, allowing us to manage the rendering pipeline and its renderers.

 - `brightnessRenderer`
-    - This variable will hold the reference to a brightness-based `P5AsciifyBrightnessRenderer`, which is part of the `asciifier`s rendering pipeline.
+    - This variable will hold the reference to a brightness-based [`P5AsciifyBrightnessRenderer`](../api/p5.asciify/namespaces/renderers/namespaces/renderer2d/namespaces/feature/classes/P5AsciifyBrightnessRenderer), which is part of the `asciifier`s rendering pipeline.

-In `setupAsciify()`, which is called automatically once at the beginning of the sketch after the p5.js `setup()` function, we fetch the relevant objects we want to use throughout the sketch and store them in the variables we created earlier.
+In [`setupAsciify()`](../api/interfaces/P5AsciifyExtensions#setupasciify), which is called automatically once at the beginning of the sketch after the p5.js `setup()` function, we fetch the relevant objects we want to use throughout the sketch and store them in the variables we created earlier.

 :::tip
-For performance reasons, it is a good idea to store the references to the `P5Asciifier` and `P5AsciifyRenderer` objects in variables, so you can access them later in the `draw()` loop or other functions without having to search for them in potentially larger lists of renderers every time you need them.
+For performance reasons, it is a good idea to store the references to the [`P5Asciifier`](../api/classes/P5Asciifier) and [`P5AsciifyRenderer`](../api/p5.asciify/namespaces/renderers/classes/P5AsciifyRenderer) objects in variables, so you can access them later in the `draw()` loop or other functions without having to search for them in potentially larger lists of renderers every time you need them.
 :::

 :::tip
-The `asciifier` object also provides a lot of other functions and properties to manage the rendering pipeline, such as `asciifier.font(p5.Font);` to set the font for all renderers in the pipeline.
-Make sure to check the [`P5Asciifier API documentation`](#) for more information on the available functions and properties.
+The `asciifier` object also provides a lot of other functions and properties to manage the rendering pipeline, such as [`asciifier.font(p5.Font)`](../api/classes/P5Asciifier#font) to set the font for all renderers in the pipeline.
+Make sure to check the [`P5Asciifier API documentation`](../api/) for more information on the available functions and properties.
 :::

 ## Adding the edge detection-based ASCII conversion renderer on top